-Members of the CALE team will be active attending the 39th ICAME conference in Tampere in May/June this year.
+Members of the CALE team will be attending the 39th ICAME conference in Tampere in May/June this year.

 Nida Dusturia‘s abstract was accepted for a work-in-progress report on “Indonesian EFL learners’ argumentative writing: A learner corpus study of connector usage”.
 Leonie Wiemeyer and Antorlina Mandal will present a joint paper on “Foreign elements in L2 writers’ research papers – communicative strategy or display of academic literacy?” and Leonie a second paper on “L2 writers’ strategies of paraphrasing, quoting, and textual borrowing in linguistics assignments”.